QuantEcon/lecture-source-py/source/rst/lln_clt.rst

-The fit to the normal density is already tight, and can be further improved by increasing ``n``
+The fit to the normal density is already tight and can be further improved by increasing ``n``

 You can also experiment with other specifications of :math:`F`